Clive Barnes: Personal life and death

 Barnes was married four times, with the first three marriages, to Joyce Tolman in 1947, to Patricia Winkley in 1958, and to Amy Pagnozzi in 1985, ending in divorce; his fourth marriage, to Valerie Taylor, lasted from 2004 until his death.
 He had two children from his second marriage.

 Barnes died from liver cancer at Mount Sinai Hospital in New York City on 19 November 2008.

 Legacy

 Honours

-He was made a Commander of the Order of the British Empire by Queen Elizabeth II in 1975, and appointed a knight of the Order of the Dannebrog in 1972 by Queen Margrethe II of Denmark.
+He was made a Commander of the Order of the British Empire (CBE) by Queen Elizabeth II in 1975, and appointed a knight of the Order of the Dannebrog in 1972 by Queen Margrethe II of Denmark.

 Clive Barnes Awards

 The Clive Barnes Foundation was established in 2009 to administer the Clive Barnes Awards.